What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Introduction

-Our key findings are as follows: (a) The capability of the perception module has a substantial impact on overall navigation performance. (b) Test-time enhancement techniques are often overlooked; however, they play a surprisingly significant role in boosting performance. (c) With well-designed perception and test-time modules, further improvements must come from the policy module; however, we observe that with current learning approaches, such gains are limited or marginal.
+Our key findings are summarized as follows: (a) The capability of the perception module has a substantial impact on overall navigation performance. (b) Test-time enhancement strategies are often overlooked, yet they can provide significant improvements during deployment. (c) By establishing a unified configuration for perception and test-time strategies, differences between policy designs can be more reliably measured and analyzed, enabling clearer evaluation and facilitating future improvements in policy learning.

 Based on these findings, we offer practical recommendations for selecting and combining system components, along with insights into the reasoning behind them.
 Following these guidelines, we design an enhanced modular system that achieves state-of-the-art performance with 47.5\% SPL (success weighted by path length) and 85.3\% success rate, surpassing the best prior methods by 6.6\% in SPL and 2.7\% in success rate.
 In addition, we introduce a human baseline comparison, where expert participants operate under the same training setup, test environments, and observation modalities as the agent, achieving an average of 98.0\% success rate and 53.3\% SPL.
 This contrast reveals a clear gap between current RL-based systems and human-level navigation, emphasizing the need for new algorithms that can enhance both performance and robustness in ObjectNav.